dij0s/PETAL/thesis/bachelor_thesis.typ

     [Non-functional],
     [Extensibility and adaptability],
-    [The architecture must allow for the addition of new features and datasources as requirements evolve.],
+    [The architecture must allow for the addition of new features and data sources as requirements evolve.],

     [Non-functional],
     [Usability and accessibility],